VELUX Product Codes Explained & Where To Find Them

 Note: Pre-2014 windows will not have a 'K' in the code.

-Finish & Glazing
+Finish & glazing

 The last part of a VELUX window code has several different elements, signifying various different aspects of the finished product.